jacobsc050/quantum-mechanics/README.md

 Worked on with Cully O'Meara, Logan Reidy, and Alex Bushe

-Using two yttrium beam displace I produced a interferometer that create path length distances that a modified by polarization of light.
+Using two yttrium beam displace I produced a interferometer that create path length distances that are modified by the polarization of light entering the displacers.

 ## Window Length for Photon Counts with a PSoC
 ### Skills:  testing counting module, neutral gradients, white light source from incandescent light bulb

-I found the window for coincidence counts to be 10 ns for our counter.
-This was done by collecting photons using 2 channels and using neutral gradients to decrease the magntiude of light.
-The total counts from both channels then multiplied.
-The total is then graphed and the slope is the length of the counting window.
+I found the window for coincidence counts to be 10 ns with uncertainty of 0.1 ns for our counter.

 Worked on with William McLane